puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

     * `borrow-timeout`: Optional.
 The timeout in milliseconds, when attempting to borrow an instance from the JRuby pool.
 The default is 1200000.

     * `use-legacy-auth-conf`: Optional.
 The method to be used for authorizing access to the HTTP endpoints served by the master service.
 The applicable endpoints are listed in [Puppet v3 HTTP API](https://docs.puppet.com/puppet/latest/reference/http_api/http_api_index.html#puppet-v3-http-api).
+As of Puppet Server 5.0, this setting's default value is false.

         If this setting is set to `true`, Puppet uses the [deprecated][] Ruby `puppet-agent` authorization method and [Puppet `auth.conf`][`auth.conf` documentation] format, which will be removed in a future version of Puppet Server.